satvik007/111601021-compiler-lab/Project/lexer/README.txt

-To deal with nested comments using <COMMENT> state and for specific handling of string using <STRING> state.
+To deal with nested comments using <COMMENT> state.
 By counting nested depth we implement nested commenting.

-The string is read with the help of a buffer.

 At EOF we check for two cases, an unclosed comment and an unclosed string.